lanl-aea/waves/docs/tutorial_10_regression_testing_waves.rst

 There are many tools that can help automate the execution of the modsim project regression tests.
 With the collector alias, those tools need only execute a single `SCons`_ command to perform the selected, lower cost tasks for simulation workflow verification, ``scons datacheck``.
-If `git`_ is used as the version control system, developer operations software such as `Gitlab`_ provide continuous integration software that can automate verification tests on triggers, such as merge requests, or on a regular schedule.
+If `git`_ :cite:`git` is used as the version control system, developer operations software such as `Gitlab`_ :cite:`gitlab` provide continuous integration software that can automate verification tests on triggers, such as merge requests, or on a regular schedule.